clca98/PhD/Chapter3/README.md

-*BatFly_Genotyping_Filtering.sh
+## BatFly_Genotyping_Filtering.sh

-Bash pipeline describing all steps to obtain the RADseq genotypes of Nycteribia kolenatii.
+Bash pipeline describing all steps to obtain the RADseq genotypes of *Nycteribia kolenatii* (contains different concatenated slurm jobs and their running information).

-*BatFly_PopGenAnalyses.R
+## BatFly_PopGenAnalyses.R

-R script of all the population genetics analyses of Nycteribia kolenatii.
+R script of all the population genetics analyses of *Nycteribia kolenatii*.

-*WingMite_Genotyping_Filtering.sh
+## WingMite_Genotyping_Filtering.sh

-Bash pipeline describing all steps to obtain the RADseq genotypes of Spinturnix andegavinus.
+Bash pipeline describing all steps to obtain the RADseq genotypes of *Spinturnix andegavinus* (contains different concatenated slurm jobs and their running information).

-*WingMite_PopGenAnalyses.R
+## WingMite_PopGenAnalyses.R

-R script of all the population genetics analyses of Spinturnix andegavinus.
+R script of all the population genetics analyses of *Spinturnix andegavinus*.